dheera/big-yellow-proxxon-mf70-conversion/README.md

 I recommend printing everything at 100% infill with PETG, ABS, nylon, or other good material.
 I highly recommend you do not use PLA.
 Don't skimp on the infill, this is a mill, and if you're using PETG it will cost you a whopping $9 to print all these parts at 100%.

 I recommend printing parts with large surface area (all-y-channel, cnc-x-rightplate, cnc-y-frontplate) with a brim to avoid lifting and warping at the corners, as the flatness of the bottom surface is crucial.
 If you don't have lifting/warping problems you can ignore this.
-For PETG, 2 things help to avoid warping: (a) use a higher bed temp like 90 C (b) use an enclosure or put your 3D printer in a closet so the ambient temperature rises to around 30 C - 40 C.
+Besides using a brim, for PETG, 2 things help to avoid warping: (a) use a higher bed temp like 90 C (b) use an enclosure or put your 3D printer in a closet so the ambient temperature rises to around 30 C - 40 C.

 ### Extra hardware